housework-robot/main/S06_robot_side/S06E03_anatomy_wheel_legged_bot.md

    the robot software system uses algorithms, including inverse kinematics, to control the motors and servos, to make the robot moving and keep balance.

-In addition, the Stack-force wheel-legged robot also contains a wireless controller and its receiver module.
+In addition, the Stack-force wheel-legged robot also contains a wireless remote controller and its receiver module.
 But in this article, we will not discuss the wireless controller and its receiver in details.